microsoft/ELL/interfaces/javascript/ell_module/README.md

 ## Overview

 ELL is an early preview of our work on building and deploying machine-learned pipelines onto resource-constrained embedded platforms.
-This project is a work in progress and we expect it to change rapidly.
-At this early stage, we recommend not to take any dependencies on our work.
+This project is a work in progress and so expect it to change rapidly.

 ## License